Self-Organizing Railway Traffic Management: Experimental results

-The impact of myopia due to problem decomposition is very difficult to quantify, as the fact of making decisions periodically in closed-loop partially mitigates it.
-As a proxy for the impact of myopic decisions at each iteration, though, we look at the infeasibilities that arise after the merge operations, which require an intervention to repair the RTTP.
-Our analysis reveals that such repair procedures is required in only $3.5\%$ of the cases.
-This indicates that SO effectively manages traffic even in the long run, thanks to the consideration of the paths of trains out of the neighborhoods as hard constraints.
-This reduces the need for centralized intervention only to a handful of cases.
 Another element possibly impacting the myopia of decisions is the number and size of the connected components of $G_I$ (see Figure~\ref{fig:info_by_iter}E and ~\ref{fig:info_by_iter}F).
 Indeed, if all trains were part of the same connected component of the graph, their decisions would be all consistent, at least to some extent.
 In our experiments, we observe that in the regime interval there often is only one large connected component, involving almost all the trains present in the control area or entering it within $T_h$.
 When more than one connected component exists and the maximum size of these components is around $100\%$, it means that one of the components is actually made of one or two trains, while the other includes all the remaining focal trains.
 The number of connected components increases up to five only in the tail, when trains start to exit the control area.
-We then consider, for all perturbation scenarios, the relationship between the number of connected components and the occurrence of repair procedures, limited to the iterations in which the repair procedure was necessary.
-In other words, given all the iterations in which at least one perturbation scenario resulted in a final repair procedure, we compute the number of connected components for all perturbation scenarios, distinguishing between those where repair was necessary and those where it was not.
+We then consider, for all perturbation scenarios, the relationship between the number of connected components and the occurrence of repair procedures, limited to the executions in which the repair procedure was necessary.
+In other words, given all the executions in which at least one perturbation scenario resulted in a final repair procedure, we compute the number of connected components for all perturbation scenarios, distinguishing between those where repair was necessary and those where it was not.
 Here, a Mann-Whitney U test does not support a statistically significant difference between the number of connected components in instances requiring merge repair and those that do not ($p\text{-value} = 0.77$).
 This suggests that the graph connectivity is not the primary driver for merge repair interventions, which instead could depend on the degree of nodes in the interaction graph combined with the designed hypothesis compatibility, that limits the detection of conflicts only for pairs involving the focal trains.
-Measures to address this issue will be further investigated in future work.
+How different graph characteristics are linked to merge repair needs will be further investigated in future work.